-Expat parents moving to Greece are faced with a choice.
+Expat parents moving to Greece are faced with a difficult choice.
 Public schools in Greece teach only in Greek.
-However, despite this downside, it is arguably the most authentic way for expat children to integrate into Greek society and learn the language, while not having to pay tuition fees.
+Still, public schooling is arguably the most authentic way for expat children to integrate into Greek society and learn the language – all while not having to pay tuition fees.

 On the other hand, many expats elect to put their children in private schools where they may get a better education, but this comes with a hefty price tag.
 In the case of English-speaking private international schools, expat children will have an environment that is closer to what they’re used to at home but this will entail a degree of isolation from their local peers.